 Watch Ashish narrate his journey in this video-

 “Every programmer should be passionate enough about coding.
-If a single dot goes missing in your code, you might have to spend 3 days to fix it.
+If a single dot goes missing in your code, you might have to spend 3 days fixing it.
 It’s like learning to ride a bike.
-Whenever you fall, you get back up on it and move on upon learning it again.
-The same goes with software programming, for which any aspiring developer needs a lot of ‘never give up’ attitude.”
+Whenever you fall, you get back upon it and move on upon learning it again.
+The same goes with software programming, for which any aspiring developer needs a lot of ‘never give up attitude.”